cccbr/online-documents/content/docs/020-markdown/index.md

 ### Raw html

 [This shortcode](https://anaulin.org/blog/hugo-raw-html-shortcode/) is not included in the Hugo documentation, or in the 'Book' theme.
-It is used in both *Belfry Upkeep* and *Belfry Projects* and is made available by including it in themes/hugo-book/layouts/shortcodes (as explained later - link).
+It is used in both *Belfry Upkeep* and *Belfry Projects* and is made available by including it in themes/hugo-book/layouts/shortcodes.
 The file name is rawhtml.html and the content is simply:

 ```
 <!-- raw html -->